I’m currently looking for a full time personal assistant job.

 Accept financial assistance if it is available

-This one is country specific.
-If you are lucky enough to live in a country that offers some sort of unemployment benefits and you qualify to receive payments, than accept the assistance.
+This one is country-specific.
+If you are lucky enough to live in a country that offers some sort of unemployment benefits and you qualify to receive payments then accept the assistance.

 I realize now that it was none of these things.
-I was a person fully committed to getting a job and working full time to find one – I just needed a little help.
+I was a person fully committed to getting a job and working full-time to find one – I just needed a little help.
 Sometimes we have to admit we need help.
-Sometimes that help is emotional, sometimes its practical and sometimes it financial.
+Sometimes that help is emotional, sometimes it’s practical and sometimes it is financial.

 There is no shame in accepting help to get you through a rough patch.

 In saying that financial assistance does come with conditions – as it should.

 I am definitely not saying there is anything wrong with this, just that you need to know it upfront and you need to be prepared to abide by those conditions.